What If Your Grandmother Was The User?

 On that day, I got an outraged email from the client about the website, and he asked for a meeting as soon as I come back.
 I visited the website and checked; the work was perfect.
 The site is highly performing, the design is accurate, all functionalities were excellent, and to be honest, I didn’t know what the client wanted to meet.

-Upon returning, I showed up to their office, he opened the admin panel, and the least I can say, it was a disaster.
 The admin panel forms were uncomprehensible, buttons everywhere, no apparent map of the control pages.
 If you weren’t the person who designed that admin panel, you would never know how to navigate.

 The client rejected the whole project, I had to discount 50% of the agreed amount, and I had to repeat the project.
 The client postponed the release for two months, they cancelled the website launch party, and he talked negatively about our work quality.